John of Ávila: Works

 The Spanish critical edition of 1970 presents Ávila's work in 6 volumes.
 These consist of two redactions he made of the Audi, filia, 82 sermons and spiritual conferences, a few Biblical commentaries, 257 letters (representing the period from 1538 until his death), several treatises on reform and other minor treatises.
 John wrote letters to prelates who consulted him, such as Pedro Guerrero, Archbishop of Granada, and Juan de Ribera and Thomas of Villanova, both archbishops of Valencia who were later canonised.
 He also wrote to Ignatius of Loyola, John of God and Teresa of Ávila.

 Modern editions

 Saint John of Ávila's works were collected at Madrid in 1618, 1757, 1792 and 1805; a French translation by D'Andilly was published at Paris in 1673; and a German translation by Schermer in six volumes was issued at Regensburg between 1856 and 1881.

 The Audi, filia was translated into English in 1620.
 A modern translation was published by the American scholar Joan Frances Gormley in 2006.

 A selection of his letters, entitled Spiritual Letters, were translated into English in 1631, a facsimile edition of which was printed in 1970.

+Two of his treatises, On the Love of God and On the Priesthood, were translated into English in 2012.